Harvey Lintott: Career

+Gillingham

 After playing youth football with the club, Lintott signed a professional contract with Gillingham in April 2021.
 He made his debut for the club on 10 August 2021 in a 2–2 EFL Cup draw with Crawley Town and scored the winning penalty of a 10–9 shoot-out victory.
 Lintott was released at the end of the 2021–22 season following the club's relegation.

+Northampton Town

 On 11 July 2022, Lintott joined EFL League Two club Northampton Town on an initial one-year deal with the option for a further year following a successful trial period.
+On 3 April 2023 the club announced that Lintott had signed a new two-year contract.

+Sligo Rovers loan

+On 20 January 2025, Lintott signed for League of Ireland Premier Division club Sligo Rovers on loan until June.
+On 6 May 2025, Northampton announced the player would leave in June when his contract expired.
+On 30 June 2025, Sligo announced that Linton had departed the club following the end of his loan spell in which he made 12 appearances for the club.

+Eastbourne Borough

+On 4 July 2025, Lintott signed for National League South club Eastbourne Borough.